Macuyiko/blog/content/2016/2016_10_python-mails.md

 Author: Seppe "Macuyiko" vanden Broucke
 Date: 2016-09-24 15:59

-If you're been trying to send e-mails from a program using your Gmail account, you'll probably have encountered the following error message:
+If you've been trying to send e-mails from a program using your Gmail account, you'll probably have encountered the following error message:

 	SMTP Error: Could not authenticate.
 Error: SMTP Error: Could not authenticate.
 	535 5.7.1 Username and Password not accepted.
 Learn more at